mwarrick/campsiteagent.com/README.md

 This is a personal project shared for educational purposes only.

 ## 📋 Changelog

+### Version 2.3.1 (October 2025)
+- **🎯 Simplified Dashboard**: Removed non-functional sort controls for cleaner, more reliable interface
+- **🔧 Bug Fixes**: Fixed "All parks" view to show multiple parks instead of just one
+- **⚡ Performance**: Streamlined API queries with consistent default sorting

 ### Version 2.3.0 (October 2025)
 - **🔗 Park Website Links**: Added clickable links to official government park websites in dashboard